Understanding the shelf life of bakery products

 a water activity of 0.50 indicating 50% free water, it more correctly indicates that the water in the product has 50% of the energy that pure water would have in the same situation.
 The lower the water activity then, the less the water

 in the system behaves like pure water.
 For baked snacks, water activity is measured by equilibrating the liquid phase water in the sample with the vapor phase water in the headspace of a closed chamber and measuring the Equilibrium Relative Humidity (ERH) in the headspace using a sensor.
 The relative humidity can be determined using a resistive electrolytic sensor, a chilled mirror sensor, or a capacitive hygroscopic polymer sensor.
 Instruments from Novasina, like the Labmaster NEO, utilize an electrolytic sensor to determine the ERH inside a sealed chamber containing the sample.
 Changes in ERH are tracked by changes in the electrical resistance of the electrolyte sensor.
 The advantage of this approach is that it is very stable and resistant to inaccurate readings due to contamination, a particular weakness of the chilled mirror sensor.
 The resistive electrolytic sensor can achieve the highest level of accuracy and precision with no maintenance and infrequent calibration.
-Sampling for water activity testing can be particularly challenging for bakery products because they tend to be too large to fit in the sample cup and are often multi-component While water activity is an intensive property that provides the energy of the water in a system, moisture content is an extensive property that determines the amount of moisture in a product.
+Sampling for water activity testing can be particularly challenging for bakery products because they tend to be too large to fit in the sample cup and are often multi-component.
+While water activity is an intensive property that provides the energy of the water in a system, moisture content is an extensive property that determines the amount of moisture in a product.
 Water activity and moisture content, while related, are not the same measurement.
 Moisture content is typically

 determined through loss-on-drying as the difference in weight between a wet and dried sample.
-For baked snacks, moisture content provides a standard of identity and an expected mouthfeel but does not determine if the product is microbially safe.
+For baked snacks, moisture content provides a standard of identity and an expected mouth feel but does not determine if the product is microbially safe.
 Water activity and moisture content are related through the moisture sorption isotherm.
 Table 1 shows that different baked snacks can have similar water activities, but very different moisture contents.
-Obviously, the moisture content associated with a safe water activity will be different for each product and as will be demonstrated in the next section, should never be
+Obviously, the moisture content associated with a safe water activity will be different for each product and as will be demonstrated in the next section, should never be relied on as an indicator of microbial safety.

 WATER ACTIVITY AND TEXTURE/CRISPINESS